Strong solutions of stochastic differential equations with square integrable drift: Introduction

 and

-in view of Girsanov's transformation and the Krylov estimates, Krylov and R\"{o}ckner \cite{KR} showed the existence and uniqueness of strong solutions for (\ref{1.1}).
-Recently, following \cite{KR}, Fedrizzi and Flandoli \cite{FF13} derived the $\beta$-H\"{o}lder continuity of $x\mapsto X_t(x)$ for every $\beta\in (0,1)$.
-More recently, for non-constant diffusion, if $\sigma(t,x)$ was continuous in $x$ uniformly with respect to $t$, $\sigma\sigma^\top$ met uniformly elliptic condition and $|\nabla\sigma|\in L^q_{loc}({\mathbb R}_+;L^p(\mathbb{R}^d))$ with $p,q$ satisfying (\ref{1.3}), Zhang \cite{Zha11} demonstrated the existence and local uniqueness of strong solutions to (\ref{1.1}).
-Moreover, there are many other excellent research works devoted to studying the existence and uniqueness for strong solutions under various non-Lipschitz conditions on coefficients, we refer to see \cite{Att,FF11,GM01,Zha05}.
+using the Girsanov transformation and Krylov estimates, Krylov and R\"{o}ckner \cite{KR} proved the existence and uniqueness of strong solutions for (\ref{1.1}).
+Recently, following \cite{KR}, Fedrizzi and Flandoli \cite{FF13} derived that the unique strong solution forms a $\cC^\beta$ ($\beta\in (0,1)$) stochastic homeomorphism flow.
+More recently, for non-constant diffusion, if $\sigma(t,x)$ is continuous in $x$ uniformly with respect to $t$, $\sigma\sigma^\top$ satisfies a uniformly elliptic condition and $|\nabla\sigma|\in L^q(0,T;L^p(\mathbb{R}^d))$ with $p,q$ satisfying (\ref{1.3}), Zhang \cite{Zha11} demonstrated the existence and local uniqueness for the stochastic homeomorphism flow.
+Moreover, there are many other excellent research works devoted to studying the stochastic homeomorphism flow for SDE (\ref{1.1}) under various non-Lipschitz coefficients, we refer to \cite{Att,Fang,Luo09,Luo15,Qiao,Ren03,Ren10}.

-If one turns the attention to weak solutions for (\ref{1.1}), the restrictions on $b$ and $\sigma$ can be relaxed.
-In fact, if $b$ is bounded measurable and $\sigma$ is bounded continuous such that $\sigma\sigma^\top$ satisfies uniformly elliptic condition, then (\ref{1.1}) exists a unique weak solution \cite{SV1,SV2}.
-This result was generalized by Jin \cite{Jin} to the case of $b\in \mathcal{F}\mathcal{K}^c_{d-1}$ ($c\in (0,1/2)$) when $\sigma=I_{d\times d}$.
-Some other related works on time independent/dependent $b$ can also be founded in \cite{BC,Na}.
-However, to the best of our knowledge, no matter strong solutions and weak solutions, there are few investigations to argue the case of (\ref{1.2}) with $q\leq2$ since the condition (\ref{1.3}) is no longer true in the present case.
-To get an analogue with $q\leq2$ we assume that the coefficients lie in
+However, there are few investigations to deal with the case of (\ref{1.2}) with $q\leq2$, and now the condition (\ref{1.3}) is no longer true.
+To get an analogue condition of (\ref{1.3}), we assume that